About SPDR Breed Reps

 At the heart of SPDR’s rescue and adoption process are volunteers we call Breed Reps.
 These individuals are the backbone of SPDR—their first-hand, in-depth knowledge of their breed is what sets SPDR apart.

-An SPDR Breed Rep’s guidance during adoption allows prospective adopters to:
+As a result of an SPDR Breed Rep’s guidance during adoption, prospective adopters are able to:

 Learn more about a particular breed before making a decision to adopt.

 Determine whether a particular breed is right for their lifestyle and expectations.

 Avoid spending days or weeks visiting shelters in search of a particular breed.

 Get a knowledgeable opinion about a specific dog to determine its unique characteristics, adoptability, and appropriate “fit” for their household.